-I am really not bothered on whether Damien Hirst’s latest spot paintings were created personally by him or by his trusted assistants.
-I’ve decided not to jump on the bandwagon and just leave that discussion to the art experts and the critics.
-It also doesn’t really matter to me if people accuse him of being just a brand than an artist.
-Time will tell whether the sharks, the diamond skulls and the golden calves in formaldehyde would withstand the hype of the present and would be something people of the future would queue all day for, the same way we do now for example, to see works of masters like Leonardo da Vinci.
+I am really not bothered about whether Damien Hirst's latest spot paintings were created personally by him or by his trusted assistants.
+I've decided not to jump on the bandwagon and just leave that discussion to the art experts and the critics.
+It also doesn't really matter to me if people accuse him of being just a brand than an artist.
+Time will tell whether the sharks, the diamond skulls and the golden calves in formaldehyde would withstand the hype of the present and would be something people of the future would queue all day for, the same way we do now, for example, to see works of masters like Leonardo da Vinci.

-In my mind, Damien Hirst knows how to make art that stirs discussion but also stirs the pockets.
+In my mind, Damien Hirst knows how to make art that stirs discussion but also stirs pockets.

-And whether he is a great artist or not, the fact that people have strong opinions about Damien’s art is an indication of his ingenuity.
-When I saw his spot paintings at Other Criteria and also at the Gagosian in Britannia Street, I forgot all the brouhaha about his assistants doing the leg work for his paintings.
+And whether he is a great artist or not, the fact that people have strong opinions about Damien's art is an indication of his ingenuity.
+When I saw his spot paintings at Other Criteria and also at the Gagosian on Britannia Street, I forgot all the brouhaha about his assistants doing the legwork for his paintings.
 What I really wanted to know was what drove him to suddenly abandon his preoccupation with death and immortality and jump to the joy of painting circles.

 He mentioned once that the concept of immortality is a dead-end.
-I just want to ask what could possibly be next after these dots?
+I just want to ask what could possibly be next after these dots.
 How will he get out of it?
-What’s going to be next for Damien Hirst?
+What's going to be next for Damien Hirst?
 If immortality has ended for him and these dots provide his transition as an artist, what could possibly be his next direction?

-These colourful spots in a big gallery space such as the Gagosian just puts you in such a playful mode.
+These colourful spots in a big gallery space such as the Gagosian just put you in such a playful mode.
 People posed and took pictures of themselves and their friends with the dots.
 Even the Gagosian invigilators suddenly allowed me to take pictures, who are often adamant about taking photos.
 The spot paintings had truly made us all dotty.